brainhubeu/license-auditor/README.md

 #### Github:
 ![Github Access Token](./assets/github_access_token_screenshot.png)

-In provided examples, the new Gitlab and Github accounts were created to act as a "bot", that was posting MR comments based on license information.
+In provided examples, the new Gitlab and Github accounts were created to act as a "bot", that was posting MR/PR comments based on license information.
 Both of them were named [HAL9002](https://en.wikipedia.org/wiki/HAL_9000).

 The comments should look similar to: